-- Tuition and Fees: International students must be enrolled as full-time students throughout the entire program (9 to 15 credit hours or 3 to 5 courses in fall and winter semesters).
-As required by Immigration, Refugees and Citizenship Canada (IRCC), the applicant must give satisfactory evidence of sufficient financial resources to meet the current standards of IRCC when applying for the study permit. - Medical Insurance: Health insurance is mandatory for all US and international students and their families.
+- Tuition and Fees: As required by Immigration, Refugees and Citizenship Canada (IRCC), the applicant must give satisfactory evidence of sufficient financial resources to meet the current standards of IRCC when applying for the study permit. - Medical Insurance: Health insurance is mandatory for all US and international students and their families.
 All students are required to enroll in Tyndale's emergency and extended healthcare benefits unless they have provincial insurance such as OHIP.
 Spouses and children can be enrolled in the plan as well.
 Current pricing may be obtained from the Admissions Office.
 Please remember these costs when you are calculating your living expenses for your studies in Canada, as these are not optional.
 In order to have insurance coverage once you arrive in Canada, you must inform the Office of the Registrar at least one week prior to departure. - Study Permit: All international applicants are required to provide proof to the Admissions Office that they have received a Study Permit from Immigration, Refugees and Citizenship Canada (IRCC) prior to course registration.
 Please refer to the IRCC website for detailed information: www.canada.ca/en/immigration-refugees-citizenship.html.
 Students are responsible to fulfil all IRCC requirements. - Application Fee: International applicants are required to submit a non-refundable application fee of \$150. - Documents in a language other than English must be accompanied by a notarized English translation.
 All transcripts and notarized translations are to be sent to the Admissions Office by the institutions.
 It is the applicant's responsibility to provide official copies of all supporting documentation. - Students should apply for admission to Tyndale before April 1 for the fall semester and before August 1 for the winter semester, to ensure timely consideration.
 The application fee for a non-North American applicant is \$150.